cjolowicz/cookiecutter-hypermodern-python-instance/CONTRIBUTING.md

 After publishing the release, the following automated steps are triggered:

 - The Git tag is applied to the repository.
-- The Release workflow on GitHub Action triggers the PyPI upload.
+- The Release workflow on GitHub Actions triggers the PyPI upload.
 - Read the Docs builds a new stable version of the documentation.